gilmerperez/moonstar-esthetics/SpecificationSheet.md

 - Make hover effect appear only on computer screens, not on mobile
 - Get a good font
 - Make Information Page Google Maps API to look like the Setmore one
+- When you are done, go through, try to make eveyrthing as efficient as possible.
 - English, Spanish, and Portugese Translation